-- (1) Turbidity is the water clarity indicator, it also indicates the quality of the water and the treatment system efficiency. - (2) Turbidity is measured every four hours.
-These are monthly average turbidity values. - (3) The highest turbidity of the unfiltered water in 2013 was 3.6 NTU. - (4) There is no turbidity MCL for filtered water.
-The limits are based on the TT requirements for filtration systems. - (5) Total organic carbon is a precursor for disinfection byproduct formation.
-The TT requirement applies to the filtered water from SVWTP only. - 6) This is the highest locational running annual average value. - (7) Percent of monthly samples that are positive in Hayward tap water. - (8) The SFPUC adds fluoride to an optimum level of 0.9 ppm to help prevent dental caries in consumers.
-The CDPH specifies the fluoride levels in the treated water to be maintained within a range of 0.8 ppm 1.5 ppm.
-In 2013, the range and average of our fluoride levels were 0.7 ppm 1.4 ppm and 0.9 ppm, respectively.
-(9) The naturally fluoride level in the Hetch Hetchy was ND.
-Elevated fluoride levels in - (9) The naturally fluoride level in the Hetch Hetchy was ND.
-Elevated fluoride levles i the SVWTP raw water were attributed to the transfer of fluoridated Hetch Hetchy water into the reserviors. - (10) Water is disinfected with chloramine, a combination of chlorine and ammonia.
-Residual chlorine is measured. - (11) The 90th percentile level of lead and copper must be less than the action level. - (12) In 2013, 0 out of 57 sampled residences exceeded the Action Level at consumer taps. - (13) Other Regulatory Level. - (14) The detected chlorate in treated water is a degradation byproduct of sodium hypochlorite used by SFPUC for water disinfection.
+- Turbidity is the water clarity indicator, it also indicates the quality of the water and the treatment system efficiency. - (2) These are monthly average turbidity values measured every 4 hours daily. - (3) There is no turbidity MCL for filtered water.
+The limits are based on the TT requirements for filtration systems. - (4) This is the highest locational running annual average value. - (5) Total organic carbon is a precursor for disinfection byproduct formation.
+The TT requirement applies to the filtered water from SVWTP only. - 6) Percent of monthly samples that are positive in Hayward tap water. - (7) The SWRCB specifies the fluoride level in the treated water be maintained within a range of 0.8 ppm 1.5 ppm.
+In 2014, the range and average of the fluoride levels were 0.6 ppm 1.2 ppm and 0.9 ppm, respectively. - (8) The naturally fluoride level in the Hetch Hetchy was ND.
+Elevated fluoride levles in the SVWTP raw water were attributed to the transfer of fluoridated Hetch Hetchy water into the reserviors. - (9) Water is disinfected with chloramine, a combination of chlorine and ammonia.
+Residual chlorine is measured. - (10) The 90th percentile level of lead and copper must be less than the action level. - (11) In 2013, 0 out of 57 sampled residences exceeded the Action Level at consumer taps. - (12) Other Regulatory Level. - (13) The detected chlorate in treated water is a degradation byproduct of sodium hypochlorite used by SFPUC for water disinfection.

-SAVING WATER.
-MAKE IT A HABIT

-There are many simple steps that residents and businesses can take to save water.
+SAVING WATER...
+MAKE IT A HABIT There are many simple steps that residents and businesses that residents and businesses can take to save water.